 This week, our teachers are from Nigeria – Bayou Akomalafe and Ej Clement-Akomolafe.
 The course is Bringing Health back down to Earth.
 As disembodied heads, how do we view ‘illness’?
 Something to fix, so we become more efficient and functional?
 Disconnected from our bodies, these miracles seem to have turned into machines to be controlled, commoditised and not to be listened to.

-The next 8 weeks see Becoming Indigenous exploring Native American traditions; indigenous activism from South America; story-telling through documentary making; connecting to place here at Dartmoor and a period of time at Embercombe considering 21st century activism.
+The next 8 weeks see Becoming Indigenous exploring Native American traditions; indigenous activism from South America; story-telling through documentary-making; connecting to place here at Dartmoor and a period of time at Embercombe considering 21st-century activism.

-After the 4 month residential, we develop our individual projects under mentorship of one of the teachers; connect online with our class and then return next July to present to class colleagues and faculty on the work achieved in all individual projects.
+After the 4 month residential, we develop our individual projects under the mentorship of one of the teachers; connect online with our class and then return next July to present to class colleagues and faculty on the work achieved in all individual projects.